Home » Articles » Parenting » Childcare options: Which one works best for you?

 Long day care

 I made one vital mistake when I took my son out of long day care because I believed, at the time, that children needed to go to ‘preschool’.
 That was such a big mistake!
-He cried for about 6 months every day and begged me to go back to day care where he had formed friends.
+He cried for about 6 months every day and begged me to go back to day care, where he had formed friends.
 Life-long friends, I know now.
 I just thought he needed a ‘school readiness program’ that would assist him with the transition to school.

 School readiness

-Long day care provides a school readiness program.
+Long-daycare provides a school readiness program.
 It starts when the children are in the nursery.
 It’s important that our babies are encouraged to explore their learning environment independently.
 Independent play is closely connected to self-esteem.
 This is a vital skill for children going off to big school.
 If practice and support start early, imagine how ready the children will be for kindergarten as they progress through the toddler rooms into the preschool room.

-Toddlers have an innate sense of curiosity and this allows them to connect to their world.
+Toddlers have an innate sense of curiosity, and this allows them to connect to their world.
 This curiosity is linked with physical exploration.
 Trained educators in long day care facilitate activities for curious minds in a safe and familiar setting.
 Children learn skills such as problem-solving, hypothesising and resolving, communicating, and working with peers.
 This is the foundation for a happy, healthy child.

 Grandparents and family

-If you have family that want to help with childcare, and your child loves being with them, then definitely include some days with family.
+If you have family who want to help with childcare, and your child loves being with them, then definitely include some days with family.
 These are precious years for both the kids and the grandparents, so embrace that natural family love and nurturing.

 Childcare doesn’t have to leave family out.
-You can mix your days so your children get the best experience possible and they still get that special one on one time with family.
+You can mix your days so your children get the best experience possible, and they still get that special one-on-one time with family.

 The benefits of play

 In my eyes, ‘play’ is fundamental to your child’s development and can be experienced in all of the childcare options I have mentioned above.
 Having the right carers to nurture this in our children is the key to making childcare work for you.
-It’s at the core of everything we do at our centre and it’s the reason why I always see happy children, happy educators and happy parents at Let the Learning Begin.
+It’s at the core of everything we do at our centre, and it’s the reason why I always see happy children, happy educators, and happy parents at Let the Learning Begin.

 Contributor: